mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 #### 3.8.1 Description

 This feature manages the time-based currency system that powers service exchanges.
-It handles initial credit allocation, balance tracking, hour reservation during active services, and transfer upon completion.
+It handles initial credit allocation, balance tracking, schedule proposal validation, and transfer upon completion.
 The system enforces a balance cap and ensures transaction integrity.